Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

   [ ] - Rewrite the runner system to include chance to run while waiting in line instead of waiting for rejection [ ] - Stamp rejection doesn't update score
   [ ] - Score is sometimes presented as a float and sometimes as a integer.
 Not sure if intentional or just some minor bug from early project, but figured i would point it out.

+# Completed tasks list
+The tasks which have be completed and pushed to VCS.

 Steam Release 0.1.1: General bug fixes
   - *INTERNAL USE* Cleaned up old tutorial code to pave road for new system